 receive EI benefits if they have reduced the amount of time

 devoted to the business by more than 40%.
 For more information,

 reporting?
 You may start submitting the

 once you receive confirmation that your application has been

-reviewed and approved.
+reviewed and approved, and birth or adoption has occurred.
 If your leave start date has past, you

 should immediately submit for any period in arrears.
 If your